bormaxi8080/osint-timeline/DRAFT.md

 ----

+OSINT Toolkit for Cuba.
+It includes resources on legal entities, land records and maps, procurement data, company directories, people search, and more: https://unishka.substack.com/p/osint-of-cuba?r=5ml2el&triedRedirect=true

 ----

 **OSINT Tools, Services and Investigations:**

+NanoBrowser.
+Open-Source Chrome extension for AI-powered web automation.
+Run multi-agent workflows using your own LLM API key.
+Alternative to OpenAI Operator: https://github.com/nanobrowser/nanobrowser

+Big Search.
+Lately, more and more people have been complaining that it's now impossible to find anything on Google, even using the advanced search operators.
+But fortunately, there are hundreds of other search tools for different tasks.
+This Chrome and Firefox extension will help you quickly copy the highlighted word to different search engines, grouped by category: https://github.com/garywill/BigSearch

 Email Linter.
 Easily find spam and phishing emails received at masked email addresses: https://github.com/wheelercj/email-linter